BA (Hons) Animation portfolio guide

 What to include in your portfolio

 The work contained within your portfolio can be produced as part of a formal course of study or evening class, or anything you have produced independently.
 Your drawing ability is important, so try to achieve a balance between freehand drawing, life drawing and painting that employs a range of different mediums (such as pastel, gouache, charcoal or pencil).
-Please include photographs of
+Please include photographs of any 3D projects (such as sculpture, ceramics or model making).

-It is extremely useful to have worked on storyboard ideas or anything that is
+It is extremely useful to have worked on storyboard ideas or anything that is sequence based and tells a story:

 - Drawings of the human form